 8. Job postings follow Vanderbilts Human Resources (HR) established processes.
 Social Media may not be used in place of HR processes.

-9. Strategic Marketing, News & Communications VUSM, and VUSN provide official VUMC and/or VUSM and VUSN information that may be appended to social media sites (See Reference Works).
+9. Strategic Marketing and News & Communications provide official VUMC and/or VUSM and VUSN information that may be appended to social media sites (See Reference Works)